injeti-manohar/AZ-104/Module7.md

 -`OBJECT STORAGE --> Blobs` -- DR, BACKUPS, unstructered data
 - `files -- Block storage` -- > Files are fully managed file shares in the cloud
 - `structed data` -- Structured data includes Tables, Cosmos DB, and Azure SQL DB.
 Tables are a key/value, autoscaling NoSQL store.
 Cosmos DB is a globally distributed database service.
 Azure SQL DB is a fully managed database-as-a-service built on SQL.

+##### tiers
+`standard`-- HDD
+`PREMIUM` -- SSD

+### Azure storage service

+✓ `Blobs` : Blob storage is ideal for:

+- Serving images or documents directly to a browser.
+- Storing files for distributed access.
+- Streaming video and audio.
+- storing data for backup and restore, disaster recovery, and archiving.
+- Storing data for analysis by an on-premises or Azure-hosted service.

+✓ `Azure Table storage` is now part of Azure Cosmos DB

+✓ `queues` Queues are used to store lists of messages to be processed asynchronously.

+✓ `Azure Files` enables you to set up highly available network file shares that can be accessed by using the standard Server Message Block (SMB) protocol.
+That means that multiple VMs can share the same files with both read and write access
+- developers stored certain scripts , configuration files
+- Many on-premises applications use file shares.
+This feature makes it easier to migrate those applications that share data to Azure